flexion/notifications-admin/docs/notify-pilot-info.md

 </tbody>
 </table>

-**Notify.gov** will be a federally-run shared service allowing staff to send thousands of customized-to-the-user text messages per year at little-to-no-cost.
+**Flexion Messaging** will be a federally-run shared service allowing staff to send thousands of customized-to-the-user text messages per year at little-to-no-cost.
 The easy interface requires no technical expertise to use and the setup process takes only ten minutes.